jpourdanis/visual-regression-testing/README.md

 ### RUN TESTS

-1. Run 'npm install'
+1. Run `npm install`
-2. Run 'npm start' to a thread to run the node server.
+2. Run `npm start` to a thread to run the node server.
-3. Run to another thread on comand line 'npm run test:base'
+3. Run to another thread on comand line `npm run test:base`
-4. Run 'npm run test:actual'
+4. Run `npm run test:actual`

 * All results are under [cypress/snapshots] folder

-Note that if you change the host variable on 'test:actual' to 'http://localhost:8081/' all tests should pass.
+Note that if you change the host variable on `test:actual` to 'http://localhost:8081/' all tests should pass.